rainlab/googleanalytics-plugin/readme.md

 Google Analytics API uses the OAuth security.
 In order to use the plugin you need create a Google API application.

-1. Go to the [Google API Console](https://cloud.google.com/console/project) and create a new project.
+1. Go to the [Google API Console](https://cloud.google.com/console/project), from the "Select a project" dropdown, select **Create a project**.

-1. On the project page go to the **APIs & auth > APIs** section and enable Analytics API.

-1. Go to the **APIs & auth / Credentials** section on the project page and click the Create New Client ID button.
-In the popup window select the **Service account** option and click **Create ID**.
+1. Enter a name for the project, eg: `OctoberCMS Analytics`, accept the terms and click **Create**.
+Wait a moment and you should be automatically sent to the project page.

+1. From the "Use Google APIs" section, select **Enable and manage APIs** and then enable the **Analytics API** .

+1. Select the **Credentials** section, click **New credentials** and create a **Service account key**.

+1. Select **New service account** from the "Service account" dropdown, enter a name for this account, eg: `OctoberCMS Analytics`, and an ID will be generated for you.

+1. Select **P12** as the "Key type" and click **Create**.

 1. A `.p12` file will be generated, this is the private key for your account.
 Accept the download and save it to your computer.
-Click **Okay got it**.
+Click **Close**.

-1. *Copy to your clipboard* the email address (ending with `@developer.gserviceaccount.com`) from the **OAuth > Service Account** section.
+1. Click on **Manage service accounts**, select the **Permissions tab** and copy to your clipboard the email address ending with `@developer.gserviceaccount.com`.

-1. Keep this tab open, the details from the **Service Account section** will be used again below.
+1. Keep this tab open, the details from the **Permissions tab** will be used again below.

 ### Configure Google Analytics